 Jiaron Q., Shaoxing No. 1 High School, Shaoxing, China

 Study basic geology (including rocks and minerals, stratigraphy, earth history, and mapping skills), evolutionary biology (including comparative skeletal anatomy of fishes and other freshwater animals, large-scale evolutionary patterns of these animals, and how the 50-million-year-old ecosystem of the Fossil Lake Range was established and functioned), and methods of specimen-based research.
 This course provides the fundamental scientific background needed to discover and understand the meaning of fossils as they are preserved, as well as gain actual field experience in Wyoming.
 Students go “behind the scenes” at the Field Museum to examine previously collected fossils and learn how to prepare, conserve, and analyze specimens.
 The textbook-Grande, L. 2013.
 The Lost World of Fossil Lake: Snapshots from Deep Time.
 University of Chicago Press, 440 pp., is available on Amazon.

-Eligibility: Current high school freshman, sophomores, and juniors, who are at least 14 years old.
+Eligibility: Current high school freshmen, sophomores, and juniors, who are at least 14 years old.
 Classes in high school biology or geology is recommended, with a B or better.